 Secondly, the user will create a set of themes, topics or nodes, which represent the categories of interest to the researcher.
 For example these may be negative comments or discussion about a particular product or service.
 There are many different approaches to creating this ‘framework’ of codes which are used to categorise and analyse the text, this blog post article describes some of the methodology.
 Again, the role of the software is to allow the user to manage and sort these themes, and is able to ‘remember’ many more topics than a human user could at one time.
 The software will also allow the user to create a hierarchy of codes, which might have sub-categories, and allow grouping or searching for easier use.

-Some packages also go further, by providing features to help researchers with their conceptual understanding of the data.
+Some packages also go further, providing features to help researchers with their conceptual understanding of the data.
 At a basic level, this might include the ability to record notes or memos about the sources or their coding, or even provide a space to draw conceptual diagrams linking themes.

 All packages have slightly different approaches to these tasks, and provide other additional features.
 There are dozens of options for software to assist with qualitative data analysis, with varying levels of complexity and cost.
 These include open-source and free packages, as well as fully-featured commercial options.
 A good, independent overview can be found at the CAQDAS networking project based at the University of Surrey.

 A detailed overview of the functions available in Quirkos can be found on the features page.
-However, we believe that experimenting with software is the best way to assess its suitability, so we provide a one month free trial of the full version of our software.
+However, we believe that experimenting with software is the best way to assess its suitability, so we provide a free trial of the full version of our software.

 If you are looking for more information about using qualitative analysis software, there are some good textbooks available.
 Highlights include Silver and Lewins (2014), and a chapter by Clive Seale in Silverman (2013).
 However, a software approach does not suit all researchers and methodologies, this article by Pope et al. (2000) gives a wider overview of thinking about the analysis process.
 You can also look at local networking organisations dealing with qualitative research tools, such as the CAQDAS network in the UK, Digital Tools for Qualitative Research in the USA and Computación Cualitativa Consultores in Latin America.